We've independently reviewed this article to make sure it's as accurate as we can make it.

 Keep reading for our free plywood weight calculator below!

 Finding The Weight That Plywood Can Hold

 As a Civil Engineer, this topic was close to my heart – so I’ve put together a simple calculator that anyone can use to estimate their plywood strength.

 Please bear in mind that this calculator assumes:

 - Your plywood is fixed at both ends.
-In other words, it’s nailed down.
+In other words, it’s nailed down and secured.

 - The strength axis is parallel to the grain.
 This simply means that the grain of the wood runs across the span which is taking the load.